 This course is designed to familiarize students with business practice in the United States and in American corporations operating in Hong Kong, laying foundations for a better understanding of the individuals and institutions driving the economy.
 Weekly sessions will include lectures and, whenever possible, discussions with members of the American business community in the Asia-Pacific region.
 Topics may include: U.S. business history and economic cycles, American entrepreneurs, the ethics and etiquette of U.S. corporate culture, government/business relationships, gender and business, glass ceilings and opportunities for advancement, and business and technological change.

 AMER2055.
-From Slavery to the White House: African American History and Culture (6 credits)
+African American History and Culture (6 credits)